opencog/atomspace/examples/pattern-matcher/README.md

 is matched.
 This includes the execution of arbitrary code, both as "black-box" code, as well as "clear-box" Atomese.

+* `gsn-basic.scm`      -- A basic introduction to callbacks.
 * `gsn.scm`            -- When a match is found, call a callback.
 * `gpn.scm`            -- Callback decides: is there a match?
 * `sequence.scm`       -- Using GPN's to execute a sequence of tasks.